 The digestive system does not digest food in the order in which you ate it.
 Rather, different parts of the digestive system digest food differently.

-To answer the question in the title of this article, let’s look at the process of breaking down food into its smallest components and seeing how the digestive system actually works.
+To answer the question, let’s look at the process of breaking down food into its smallest components and seeing how the digestive system actually works.

 The bolus then moves into the stomach via the esophagus.